Langogne: History

 The hunting of the Beast of Gévaudan started in Langogne in 1764.
-During the Revolution, many religious items were destroyed by fire in the centre of the town 1793.
+During the French Revolution, many religious items were destroyed by fire in the centre of the town in 1793.

 The railway station opened in 1860.
 Langogne is in direct link to Paris and Nimes.
 That led to the growth of industry (mainly meat industry) and tourism.

 The city was liberated in August 1944 by the 1st DB.

 A march against the Naussac dam was organized in August 1976, with the attendance of well-known activists of this time.

 In 2002, Langogne charcutiers made the “longest sausage” in the world (23 km).

 The town owns several medieval pieces of architecture (houses, ramparts, etc.) as well as a noted corned market built in 1743.

 Robert Louis Stevenson passed through Langogne on his Travels with a Donkey in the Cévennes on 23 September 1878.
 He left descriptions of the countryside but nothing on the town itself, though it was the largest on his trip, and the largest on the GR 70, a long-distance footpath that follows Stevenson's route.

 Just at the bridge of Langogne, as the long-promised rain was beginning to fall, a lassie of some seven or eight addressed me in the sacramental phrase, ‘D’où’st-ce-que vous venez?’
 She did it with so high an air that she set me laughing; and this cut her to the quick.
 She was evidently one who reckoned on respect, and stood looking after me in silent dudgeon, as I crossed the bridge and entered the county of Gévaudan.

 Langogne is the birthplace of Pierre-Victor Galtier, a prominent animal pathologist of the 19th century, professor at the veterinary school of Lyon.
-His death in 1908 prevented him from being awarded the Nobel prize for his work on rabies.
+His death in 1908 prevented him from being awarded the Nobel Prize for his work on rabies.